Starting & Managing Nonprofits

-Welcome to the Nonprofit Resource Center, located on Level 3 of the Central Library.
+The Nonprofit Resource Center is located on Floor 3 of the Central Library.
 Whether you’re just starting your nonprofit or would like to enhance an existing one, we offer a wealth of resources including books, periodicals and databases.
-In addition, the Denver Public Library is a Cooperating Collection of the Foundation Center.
-Cooperating Collections are free information centers that provide a core collection of Foundation Center materials and a variety of supplemental resources in areas useful to grant seekers.
+In addition, the Denver Public Library is a Funding Information Network of Candid.
+Funding Information Networks are free information centers that provide a core collection of Candid materials and a variety of supplemental resources in areas useful to grant seekers.

 A statewide nonprofit membership coalition connecting nonprofits of all sizes, missions and geographic locations.
 CNA strengthens the nonprofit community through training, issue discussions and public advocacy about the importance of the nonprofit sector.

 The Community Resource Center (CRC) creates opportunities, tools and strategies to develop nonprofits and community groups to strengthen Colorado.
 Sign up for the Colorado Nonprofit Training Guide Quarterly or find articles written by CRC staff, board, and friends; featuring best practices and emerging trends.

 This tax-based cultural funding model serves a region of seven front range counties.
 They fund nearly 300 organizations, distributing more than $60 million annually.

 Starting and Managing Nonprofits

 Check your readiness with the Nonprofit Startup Assessment from Candid Learning.
 When you finish this free 75-point checkup, you can download a report of your results, which will include resources to build your skills.